CHARACTERISTICS OF A SUCCESSFUL

 Before you jump into your search, consider a few recommendations that will help you to search smart, manage your time, and implement an effective plan.

 A search is a long-term process.
-Longer than many people anticipate.
-Plan to spend four or more months gearing up and implementing a search for a full-time or highly competitive internship opportunity.
+Longer than many people anticipate, so plan to spend four or more months gearing up and implementing a search for a full-time or highly competitive internship opportunity.
 Many students have compared this commitment to taking an additional class.

 Set aside time on a regular basis.
 Unlike a paper or project that can be postponed or worked on in surges, the best searches are spread over time.
 Put time on your calendar each week—an hour or so for downtime and several hours during peak periods.

 Prioritize your interests.
-Spend time exploring to effectively target your search to your interests.
-Three fantastic applications to great-fit opportunities tend to reap more rewards than 100 scattershot applications.
+Spend time reflecting to effectively target your search to your interests.
+Three highly focused applications to great-fit opportunities tend to reap more rewards than 100 scattershot applications.

 Learn what an optimal candidate profile includes.
 The better picture you have of the person who would be selected for your desired role, the more effective you will be at presenting your own experiences.

-Practice presenting yourself in writing and in conversation.
+Practice communicating your professional story in writing and in conversation.
 Your ability to articulate what you want and why comes only through reflection and practice.
 Create opportunities to rehearse before you find yourself in an interview for that coveted position.

 Get feedback.
 Have others read your resume and guess what kind of position you are seeking.
-Practice introducing yourself and expressing your professional interests to family or friends.
+Practice introducing yourself and effectively communicating your professional interests to family or friends.
 Ask your roommate to role-play an interview with you.

 Track your progress.
 Keep records so that you know what applications and documents have gone where and when.
 Track whom you have talked to, when, how you have followed up, and whether more follow up is expected.
 This helps you when preparing for an interview or actively managing your conversations and professional relationships.
 It also gives you a record of your progress for days that feel stalled.